matchID-project/matchID-project.github.io/tutorial.md

 JEAUNEAU*RAYMONDE JULIETTE ARLETTE/                                             21945100482043COMBEROUGER                                                 201105208204312208
 ```

-Well, it's quite boring do decrypt it so here is the solution, just copy-paste it on the dataset yaml code :
+Well, it's quite boring do decrypt it so here is the solution, just copy-paste it on the dataset yaml code (each important line is commented) :
 ```
 datasets:
   deaths_txt_gz:
-    connector: upload
-    table: deaths.txt.gz
-    connector: upload
-    table: deaths.txt.gz
-    encoding: latin1
-    type: fwf
-    widths:
+    connector: upload             # the filesystem connector name, where drag'n dropped files are put
+    table: deaths.txt.gz          # filename - could be a regex if multiple files
+    encoding: latin1              # the encoding of the file, often utf8 for recent files
+    type: fwf                     # type of the file : could be csv (tabular text), fwf (fixed with) or hdf5 (binary format)
+    widths:                       # widths of the successive columns, as it is a fwf
       - 80
       - 1
       - 8